yssource/rhai/README.md

 Generic functions
 -----------------

-Generic functions can be used in Rhai, but separate instances for each concrete type must be registered separately:
+Rust generic functions can be used in Rhai, but separate instances for each concrete type must be registered separately.
+Essentially this is a form of function overloading as Rhai does not support generics.

 ```rust
 use std::fmt::Display;